KNEE ARTHROSCOPY (OR KEYHOLE SURGERY) IN PLYMOUTH

 GIVING YOU THE CONFIDENCE TO ENJOY LIFE

-This keyhole surgery allows Mr Stitson to view or repair the knee joint without making a large incision through the skin and other soft tissues.
+“Knee Arthroscopy surgery allows Mr Stitson to view or repair the knee joint without making a large incision through the skin.”

 What is a knee arthroscopy?

-A knee arthroscopy is a minimally invasive surgical procedure used to treat a range of knee injuries.
+A knee arthroscopy is a minimally invasive surgical procedure used to treat a range of knee injuries including ongoing knee pain and osteoarthritis.
 It is sometimes also used as a diagnostic procedure.

 Mr Stitson will make a small incision and then insert a long, thin tool with a camera on the end.
 The camera shows images of the inside of your knee, which helps Mr Stitson make a diagnosis of your injury.